ryanongra/tp/docs/UserGuide.md

 ### Tabbing command `[coming in v2.0]`

 Users can use `ctrl + tab` to switch between tabs for now and `tab` to reach the input box.
+Note that the user may have to tab a few times to tab out of the input box first.

 --------------------------------------------------------------------------------------------------------------------